ecklf/tailwindcss-radix/README.md

 ### Animating content size

-This plugin also generates the following `h-*` and `w-*` utilities to animate the size of the content when it opens/closes.
+Use the generated `h-*` and `w-*` utilities to animate the size of the content when it opens/closes.

 ```css
 .h-radix-accordion {